Blog Layout

 ASTIGMATISM CORRECTING or TORIC IOLs

 In addition to cataract, uneven eye surface shape distorts the vision.
-This is astigmatism
+This is astigmatism.

 This can leave patients still in need of glasses after cataract surgery.
 TORIC IOLs can neutralize the distortion, resulting in sharper vision.
 (Near and Mid-Range still are under-corrected).